If your site is not showing up on Google, it is most likely for one of the following reasons:

 What to do if There’s a Technical Issue with Your Website

 Unless you’re experienced with technical SEO, this isn’t something that you’ll be able to do yourself.
-Especially when dealing with ecommerce sites, it can be very easy to develop a site that works for users but is not accessible to search engine crawlers.
+Especially when dealing with ecommerce SEO, it can be very easy to develop a site that works for users but is not accessible to search engine crawlers.
 If googlebot can’t understand your content, it’s not going to be able to deliver it as a result.

 If you think this may be something affecting your site, contact a technical SEO.